atteneder/glTFast/Documentation~/glTFast.md

 Two workflows are supported

-- Load glTF assets fast and efficient at runtime
+- Load glTF assets at runtime
 - Import glTF assets as prefabs into the asset database at design-time in the Unity Editor

 Try the [WebGL Demo][gltfast-web-demo] and check out the [demo project](https://github.com/atteneder/glTFastDemo).

 ## Features

-*glTFast* supports large parts of the glTF 2.0 specification plus many extensions, works with URP, HDRP, the Built-In render pipe and runs on following platforms:
+*glTFast* supports the full [glTF 2.0 specification][gltf-spec] and many extensions.
+It works with Universal, High Definition and the Built-In Render Pipelines on all platforms.

-- WebGL
-- iOS
-- Android
-- Windows
-- macOS
-- Linux
-- Universal Windows Platform

-Get more details from the [list of features/extensions](./features.md).
+See all details at the [list of features/extensions](./features.md).

 ## Usage